Plastic-free where?

 - Lanka Kade and Irish company Alphabet Jigsaws in Sri Lanka;

-- and the innovative, post-consumer-recycled-plastic Green Toys in California.
+- and the innovative, post-consumer-recycled-plastic Green Toys made in California (farther away than you might think!).

 This is why we want all our toys *made* (not just designed) in Europe as well as plastic-free.